 All Specialty Pharmacies in our network provide next day delivery as long as they receive a valid prescription or prescription transfer.
 Members will need to contact their specialty pharmacy directly to set up a new prescription.
 Typically, the process for a new prescription can take between 2 to 4 days.
 Refills can take place after 75% of the prescription is used (except for controlled substances).

-- The medication(s) requires special handling;
+- The drug(s) requires special handling;

-- If the medication(s) treats rare disease(s);
+- If the drug(s) treats rare disease(s);

-With this specialty pharmacy network there may be a limited number of pharmacies dispensing these medications.
-Since some pharmacies may choose not to participate in the specialty drug network, you may need to transfer your prescription for specialty medication(s) to a participating local pharmacy or mail order pharmacy.
+With this specialty pharmacy network there may be a limited number of pharmacies dispensing these drugs.
+Since some pharmacies may choose not to participate in the specialty drug network, you may need to transfer your prescription for specialty drug(s) to a participating local pharmacy or mail order pharmacy.

 You can transfer any remaining refills on a prescription from your current pharmacy to participating specialty network pharmacy by providing your prescription information to the new pharmacy.
 The new pharmacy will either transfer the prescription or obtain a new prescription for you by contacting your physician.

-BCBSNC members, who currently have pharmacy benefits and use specialty medications, must use the specialty pharmacy network in order for their prescriptions to be covered.
+BCBSNC members, who currently have pharmacy benefits and use specialty drugs, must use the specialty pharmacy network in order for their prescriptions to be covered.
 This does not impact Blue Medicare RxSM, North Carolina State Health Plan or Federal Employee Program (FEP) members.

-Office - Administered Specialty Medications
+Office - Administered Specialty Pharmacy Network

 Find out about our network of specialty pharmacies that provide specialty injectable drugs for BCBSNC providers.
 These pharmacies bill BCBSNC directly, making administering specialty injectable drugs easier for providers and members.
-You can also check the availability of this program for specific Office-administered specialty medications network and get contact information for participating pharmacies.
+You can also check the availability of this program for specific Office-administered specialty pharmacy network and get contact information for participating pharmacies.